 The establishment of the Arts Education Research Group is enhancing our ability to prioritise its vision in a belief in the value of arts and learning as an intrinsic component of human culture that deserves formal recognition in schools and wider society, and as a way of transforming and renewing educational systems to achieve valuable personal, social and cultural objectives which will benefit all children, young people and life long learners of all ages.

-Research Group Directors
+Research Group Members

 - Prof Carmel O'Sullivan (Convenor)

 - Dr Susanne Colleary